-The point is: There is always something in our memory that holds us back even today.
+The point is: There is always something in our memories that holds us back even today.

-Despite how much we discuss it, we can’t find a way to get rid of them, right?
+Despite how much we discuss it, we can’t find a way to eliminate them, right?

 Because if we could, we would have done that already.
 And there would be no point in reading this book summary.

 But Adlerian psychology argues that traumas don’t exist.

 Adler said that we create those emotions to avoid the real issues.

 The book shares the story of a spoilt brat who wouldn’t go out of his home because his parents abused him during his early teenage years.